-So you’ve decided to go wireless with your next pair of headphones - very sensible - but you don’t want to pop out and buy the first or cheapest pair you see.
-This is a hugely popular market, which is great for choice but also means that there are loads and loads of naff models out there.
+So you’ve decided to go wireless with your next pair of headphones, but you don’t want to purchase the first or cheapest pair you see.
+This is a hugely popular market, which is great for choice but it also means there are loads of inferior models out there.

 - Stuff your lugs with the best in-ear headphones for every budget

 Also consider whether you want to go with on-ears or in-ears.
 Most people find on-ears to be more comfortable, and they tend to have better battery life and sound more open, but in-ears are obviously much smaller and therefore more portable, particularly if you go down the new-fangled true wireless earbuds route.

 Noise-cancelling is an increasingly common feature of wireless headphones, particularly the on-ear types, but it’s not ubiquitous and does often add cost, so do consider whether you really need it.

 It’s also worth looking for models with later versions of Bluetooth (we’re currently on 5.0) as they’re in theory capable of better sound and longer battery life.
 If you find a pair with one of the aptX codecs, it suggests that sound quality has been a pretty big consideration during development.

 Simply the best wireless headphones money can buy